 Kwak, Y., Lee, S., Damiano, A., & Vishwanath, A. (2020).
 Why do users not report spear phishing emails?
 Telematics and Informatics.

-Vishwanath, A. (in-press).
+Vishwanath, A. (2019).
 Stop saying “Cyber Hygiene is like personal hygiene.”
 Whitepaper on the fundamental differences between cyber and personal hygiene.
 Forthcoming in the proceedings of the 2019 Asian Conference on Criminal and Operations Psychology.

 Vishwanath, A., Neo, L.S., Goh, P., Lee, S., Khader, M., Ong, G., & Chin, J. (2019).
 Cyber Hygiene: The Concept, its Measure, and its Initial Tests.
 Decision Support Systems.